 I am a senior accredited member of the British Association for Counselling and Psychotherapy, I am registered with the Accredited Voluntary Register (number 00948), and I am BUPA recognised.

-Whilst my core training is in the Person-Centred model, I have additional training in working creatively, in Brief Solution Focussed Therapy and in psychological debriefing following trauma.
+Whilst my core training is in the Person-Centred model, I have some additional post qualification training in working creatively, in CBT ideas and techniques, Mindfulness, Brief Solution Focussed Therapy and in working with trauma.
 I also draw upon ideas from other approaches.
 I believe counselling and psychotherapy is most effective when working holistically with thoughts, feelings and behaviour.
 As such I try to identify with clients, their skills, resources and way of being in the world, so that we can work together in a way that will be most helpful.

-I have worked as a counsellor in Local Government, the voluntary sector (the Carers' Federation) , a service for young people aged 14 +(Speakeasy), and as a student counsellor at a local Further Education/Higher Education college.
+I have worked as a counsellor in Local Government, the voluntary sector, a service for young people aged 14 +, and as a student counsellor at a local Further Education/Higher Education college.
 I have also worked as a Supervisor at Nottingham Counselling Service.

-In the past, I managed a staff counselling service within Local Government as part of an HR and Occupational Health team, and prior to training in Counselling and Psychotherapy, I worked for 12 years in Human Resources.
+In the past, I managed a staff counselling service within Local Government, and prior to training in Counselling and Psychotherapy, I worked for 12 years in Human Resources.
 As a result, I have an interest in workplace wellbeing and the interaction between work, stress and mental health.

 I take referrals from: people who contact me directly through websites such as this; word of mouth; ‘employees’ referred through their workplace, Employee Assistance Programmes or Human Resource or Occupational Health specialists; GPs and clients accessing counselling through private healthcare schemes (such as BUPA) and counsellors/psychotherapists in training at local colleges and universities.